 Magnesium is an essential nutrient.
-It helps your muscles and nerves function properly and helps your bones develop and stay healthy.
+It helps your muscles and nerves function properly and helps your bone health and development.
 Would a magnesium supplement be a good choice for you?

-Dawn Gerber, PharmD, a clinical ambulatory pharmacy specialist with Banner Health, said men need 400 to 420 milligrams of magnesium per day, while women need 310 to 320 milligrams daily.
+Dawn Gerber, PharmD, a clinical ambulatory pharmacy specialist with Banner Health, said men need 400 mg to 420 mg of magnesium per day, while women need 310 mg to 320 mg daily.
 In most instances, you can get the magnesium you need from a healthy, balanced diet.
 “Most people do not need a magnesium supplement to meet the recommended daily amount.
 Following a well-balanced meal plan that you enjoy should be enough,” she said.

-Choose foods such as spinach and other green leafy vegetables, nuts, seeds, legumes, beans, plain yogurt, milk and whole grains to get enough magnesium.
+Foods such as spinach and other green leafy vegetables, nuts, seeds, legumes, beans, plain yogurt, milk and whole grains are good sources of magnesium.
 You’ll find magnesium added to some breakfast cereals and oatmeal as well.
 Highly processed foods are less likely to have the magnesium you need.

 Here’s when a magnesium supplement might make sense

-Some people might need more magnesium than they get in their diets.
+Some people with certain health conditions might need more magnesium than they get in their diets.
 You might want to consider a magnesium supplement if you:

 - Have long-term alcoholism and alcohol dependence, since your diet may be poor

 - Have osteoporosis, since you need more magnesium to help protect your bones